This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Very large amounts of stevioside can interfere with the absorption of carbohydrates in animals and disrupt the conversion of food into energy within cells.
 While this may help adults with diabetes, such an effect “may be of particular concern for children,” says Huxtable.

-In spite of these preliminary studies, stevia has made a recent breakthrough.
-Some 180 new products including teas, potato snacks, dressing and beverages sweetened with it have been introduced around the world during the past year.
+In spite of these preliminary studies, stevia has made a recent commercial breakthrough.
+Hundreds of new products including teas, potato chips, dressing and beverages sweetened with it have been introduced around the world in the last five years.

 But not all stevia is created equal…